shadowdevnotreal/ChatConvert-Toolkit/README.md

 **Contribution**
+- Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
+- Any contributions you make are **greatly appreciated.**

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## Feedback and Support
+For support, feedback, or suggestions, please open an issue.

 Contributions to the ChatConvert Toolkit are welcome.
 Please feel free to fork the repository, make your changes, and submit a pull request.